upsilonproject/upsilon.github.io/upsilon-on-openshift.md

 dockerized/containerized.
 You can scale-out of the OpenShift environment and deploy upsilon-drone and other services outside too.

-This article addumes you have a OpenShift 3 environment up and running, and have a fairly reasonable quota.
+This article assumes you have a OpenShift 3 environment up and running, and have a fairly reasonable quota.

 ### Create a OpenShift project for Upsilon